 I’m a Thoroughbred with a very quiet disposition.
 I was foaled in 1998, and I’m the tallest horse in the Hearts & Hooves herd.
 I have a lot of training—I used to jump fences and do dressage.
 I’ve got a lot to teach our riders.
 I’m a great mount for independent riders, and can carry more weight than my smaller friends.

-Dan is adopted by: Susan and John Marchand
+Dan is sponsored by: Susan and John Marchand

-I’m a Leopard Appaloosa.
+I am a Leopard Appaloosa.
 I was born in 2004 and named Frank for my beautiful blue eyes.
-I am sweet, gentle, and easy-going.
+I am sweet, very smart, and easy-going.
 I joined the Hearts & Hooves team in February of 2019.
 I love my new job and all my new friends.
 I always want to please my rider and will do anything asked of me.

-Captain Jackson is adopted by: David & Nina Collins
+Captain Jackson is sponsored by: David & Nina Collins

-I'm a mixed Missouri Foxtrotter who came on loan to the program in 2018.
+I am a mixed Missouri Foxtrotter and was donated to the program in 2018.
 My previous career was as a trail riding horse.
 My owner noticed that I was not enjoying the trailer rides as much and I needed to be in one place I could call home.
 Due to my sweet nature and desire for human interaction, she offered me my shot to be a therapeutic riding horse at Hearts & Hooves.
 I am very sensitive soul and I aim to please!

 Adopt a Horse